PeterHorniak/pauseai-cms/README.md

 ### Communities

 The `communities` collection manages community data, displayed on [pauseai.info/communities](https://pauseai.info/communities).
-It includes two files:
+It uses the `json_tabs` format and includes two files:

 - **PauseAI communities** (`src/routes/communities/pauseai-communities.json`)
     - `communities`: A list of communities, each with: